The Young Entrepreneur

 One of the girls in my Girl Scout Troop told me, “Miss Leila, you teach me more than any teacher I’ve ever had and you make me feel like I can truly make a difference in the world.
 And I do because of you.”

 Okay, sure… I am seemingly far from the best role model.
 I’m crude, confrontational, loud and obnoxiously abrasive at times.
 I can be a lot to deal with.
-I dress funny.
+I dress weird.
 I am hard to keep up with.
 I’m always doing really stupid things.
 I can become apathetic and angry easily.
 I think I exhaust my friends regularly and it takes me a very long time to admit when I am wrong.

 That is because I am wrong so rarely, by the way. ha!